Natasha is a Managing Associate in the Firm's Litigation department, specialising in UK and EU Competition Law.

 On the transactional front, Natasha regularly advises both buyers and sellers on merger control.
 She has significant experience of applying for merger clearances in the UK and has successfully also dealt with a number of Phase II merger inquiries, involving problematic mergers.

 Natasha also has extensive experience in advising on the EU State aid rules.
-She works across all sectors and has particular experience of life sciences, technology, chemicals, building materials, construction and energy.
+She works across all sectors and has particular experience of life sciences, retail, sports, digital platforms/adtech, finance, construction and energy.

 - Successfully defending a client against claims of Article 102 infringement to the European Commission by raising novel arguments around trademark rights and drafting a legal submission on the concept of and boundaries of essential facility.